Im-Rises/space_invaders_arcade_emulator/README.md

 ## Description

-Space Invaders arcade game emulator in development made in Rust with SDL2 and SDL2_mixer.
+Space Invaders' arcade game emulator in development made in Rust with SDL2 and SDL2_mixer.

 Complete Emulator of the Intel 8080, the app is implemented to run the Space Invaders Arcade game.

+Everything is working including the Space Invaders Easter Egg.

 ## Features

 - Full emulation
 - Sound
 - two-players mode
+- Window resizing without deformation

 [//]: # (joystick support)